LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK05-D1-ComplexDomain.md

 - What is the meaning of "[domain](https://www.wolframalpha.com/input/?i=domain)" in general, in math?
 - What is meant by the problem "domain" in software development?
+- A domain model is a set of classes that reflect the relevant things in our problem domain that we want to persist in a database.

 ### How do we Apply Domain Driven Design?